ryankrdh/Roadmap/README.md

 ___

-Springboard Bootcamp AUG 2021 - MAY 2022
+Springboard Bootcamp SEPT 2021 - JULY 2022

 In Section I, you'll learn Front-end Development with JavaScript and HTML.
 We’ll cover topics like JavaScript Fundamentals and DOM Manipulation, Git and Other Developer Fundamentals, and Object-Oriented Programming.